statamic/v2-docs/content/collections/tags/user-is.md

 ---
 title: Is (Role)
-overview: >
-  Section off your templates based on whether a user has a particular role.
+overview: Check if a user has a specific role.
 parameters:
   -
     name: role|roles